stiggg/xi-error-bundle/README.md

 ## Assertions

+*"Use assertions to document assumptions made in the code and to flush out unexpected conditions."* --Steve McConnell

 This bundle includes assertion component & service.
 The component can be used on it's own.
-The service does automatic assertion logging.
+The service wraps component and does automatic assertion logging.

-### Design

-Design principle of this assertion component differs from PHP's own assert, which is recommended to be used during development.
-If you code your application so, that behind some point in the execution path you expect input data to be logically coherent and sanitized, use assertions to enforce it.
 Assertation component throws exception when abnormal conditions are encountered.

 ```php
 <?php